AmbujKrAK/AmbujKrAK/Readme.md

 <br>
 ## 👨🏻‍💻About Me

 <b>Motivated and efficient Full-stack web developer</b> with a history of education in B.Com and an interest in coding.
-Working with MERN stack and programming languages like JavaScript catalyzed my curiosity for web development.
-I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
+Working with MERN stack and programming languages like JavaScript catalysed my curiosity for web development.
+I have worked in collaborative environments, demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward to some interesting and challenging opportunities.

 - 🔭 I’m currently working on Frontend & Backend
 - 🌱 I’m currently learning the MERN stack